 Bobby Kotick is Chief Executive Officer of Activision Blizzard.
 Over the course of a quarter century under his leadership, Activision Blizzard has grown to become the world’s most successful standalone interactive entertainment company.
-Activision Blizzard reaches over 500 million users across almost every country, making it the largest game network in the world.
+Activision Blizzard reaches hundreds of millions of users across almost every country, making it the largest game network in the world.
 The company’s talented teams have created some of the most beloved and iconic entertainment franchises, including Call of Duty, Candy Crush and World of Warcraft.
-Activision Blizzard is a member of the S&P 500 and is one of Fortune’s “100 Best Companies to Work For.”
+Activision Blizzard is a member of the S&P 500 and is one of Fortune’s "100 Best Companies to Work For."

 Bobby also serves on the boards of The Coca-Cola Company, the Los Angeles County Museum of Art, The Center for Early Education and Harvard Westlake School.
 He is the founder and co-chairman of the Call of Duty Endowment, a non-profit that helps veterans find high-quality careers and raises awareness of the value veterans bring to the workplace.